ChloeL01/CP3407-assignment/user_stories/review_system.md

 * The rating option will always be present at the bottom of the item's information page.

 ## Description:
-Description-v1: Users can share experiences with an item after they have hired it
+Description-v1: Users can share experiences with an item after they have hired it.

 ## Tasks, see chapter 4.